katekaho/project-guppi/README.md

 #### Create a new Python3 notebook
 ![](./icons/create-notebook.gif)

-#### Load our GUPPI extension by typing the following iPython magic command into a cell and running it.
-If you want to use this extension elsewhere, you must specify the path of guppimagic from the current directory, or set the system wide PATH
+#### Load our GUPPI extension by typing the following iPython magic command into a cell and running it
 ```
-%reload_ext guppimagic
+%reload_ext project_guppi.guppimagic
 ```

+#### For the list of commands to run, type %guppi help

 #### Follow the configuration instructions for the cloud services.
-You can view them in the ``%guppi cloud multicloud`` command or through viewing the md files in the ``plugins`` folder of the service you want
+You can view them in the ``%guppi cloud multicloud`` command
 Once everything is properly configured, you'll be able to view and run commands on your cloud instances 🎉

 ![](./icons/cloud-example.gif)